 Entities are encouraged to report cash flows from operating activities using the direct method.
 The direct method provides information which may be useful in estimating future cash flows and which is not available under the indirect method.

-The main body in these example consolidated financial statements presents the statement of cash flows using the direct method.
+The main body in these Example Financial Statements presents the statement of cash flows using the direct method.

 In this Appendix, the alternative of using the indirect method is presented.

 Consolidated Statement of Cash Flows